 3. What shifts and changes do you need to make to restore some order in your life?
 Think about the changes you can make on several different levels – mind, body, emotions and spirit.

-4. What are some measures that you can take to maintain this level of organization in your life?
+4. What are some measures that you can take to becoming organized in your life?
 What kind of systems can you set in place to make sure that everything continues to run smoothly?

 The Japanese have an age-old tradition that they perform whenever they let go of clutter.
 They perform this ceremony with reverence because they see it as a special send-off for the things that were once dear to them, in preparation for a new phase on their journey.

 And that’s essentially what we do whenever we try creating order in our lives.
 We create systems where we can bid adieu to what once was, so that we can make room for the new.
 In this way, we can smoothly flow with the natural cycles of life.

 All my best on your journey,